penguinite/onbox/docs/design.md

 I am not trying to add ActivityPub support *yet* but I am trying to experiment with a small-scale social networking app.

-For now, I will be experimenting with sqlite databases, it's important to note that sqlite is quite different.

 ### Postgres only.

 Before November 2023, Pothole supported two databases (sqlite and postgres) but now I think this might be a bad idea.